markterweele/windows-itpro-docs/windows/deployment/update/wufb-compliancedeadlines.md

 Deploying feature or quality updates for many organizations is only part of the equation for managing their device ecosystem.
 The ability to enforce update compliance is the next important part.
 Windows Update for Business provides controls to manage deadlines for when devices should migrate to newer versions.

-With a current version, it's best to use the new policy introduced in June 2019 to Windows 10, version 1709 and later: **Specify deadlines for automatic updates and restarts**.
+With a current version of Windows, it's best to use the policy first introduced in June 2019 to Windows 10, version 1709 and later: **Specify deadlines for automatic updates and restarts**.
 In MDM, this policy is available as separate settings:

 - [Update/ConfigureDeadlineForFeatureUpdates](/windows/client-management/mdm/policy-csp-update#update-configuredeadlineforfeatureupdates)
 - [Update/ConfigureDeadlineForQualityUpdates](/windows/client-management/mdm/policy-csp-update#update-configuredeadlineforqualityupdates)